manabie-com/togo/README.md

 ### Non-completed requirements:
+Because of my limitation of time, so many of requirements below I couldn't complete.
 - Fork this repo and show us your development progress by a PR.
 I have just fork your repository and submit pull request then.
-- I have't yet completed testing function.
+- I haven't yet completed testing function.
 I have not found the best solution for testing with google wire.
 - Change from using SQLite to Postgres with docker-compose
+- Password is being stored as raw text in DB.

 ### Running my application

 	go run main.go

+- Import postman file: docs/togo_new_api.json, I added 2 APIs for create configuration and get configuration.
+- Call API create configuration firstly to limit task per day